kubermatic/docs/content/kubermatic/main/installation/upgrading/_index.en.md

 done <<< "$(kubectl get crd | grep kubermatic | cut -f1 -d' ')"
 ```

-Backups must be done on the master and should be done on all seed cluster as
+Backups must be done on the master and should be done on all seed clusters as
 well.

 ### Upgrade Versioning Policy

-KKP only supports upgrades from one minor version to the next (i.e. from 2.20 to 2.21).
+KKP only supports upgrades from one minor version to the next (i.e. from 2.21 to 2.22).
 You must not omit a minor version when doing an upgrade of your KKP installation
 (i.e. 2.19 to 2.21 without upgrading to 2.20 in-between is not supported).

 ### Prepare for Reconciliation Load

-Whenever KKP is upgraded, changes that affect possibly many cluster control-planes
+Whenever KKP is upgraded, changes that affect possibly many user cluster control planes
 can be rolled out.
-For example when new settings on Deployments are set, Docker
+For example when new settings on Deployments are set, container
 image versions or registries change, etc.

-These mass-upgrades can cause severe load on the seed clusters, depending on the
+These mass-upgrades can cause severe load on seed clusters, depending on the
 number of user clusters.
 To prevent overloads, KKP has a mechanism to limit the
 number of parallel reconciliations that can be active at any time,
 `MaximumParallelReconciles`.
 This defaults to `10` and can be tweaked by editing